 The Waterford Memories Project is a survivor centred, collaborative project in digital humanities.
 The ongoing project captures and examines the oral histories of those who lived and worked within the system of coercive confinement (including Magdalene Laundries and Industrial Schools) located in the South-East of Ireland.

 Gathering and analysing oral histories and archival data are essential to documenting our cultural heritage by providing a voice to those held in these institutions and locating these stories within a larger social and historical narrative.
-The proposed project has the potential to make a significant contribution to understandings of Irish history, and to an international understanding of these institutions.

-Make this data freely available to scholars and members of the public.
+All of the materials are freely available to scholars and members of the public.